zimbatm/lines/README.md

 * The "app" key contain the process name
 * The "pid" key contain the process pid
 * The "env" key contain the environm where the app was deployed
+* The "elapsed" key might contain some time measurement (with unit!)

 Library specifics
 -----------------